Maximal dispersion of adaptive random walks: Ideas on how to optimize the Adaptive Random Walk

 Interestingly, $\overline{\text{ARW}}$ is much quicker than ARW in exploring the network---it has a smaller scaling exponent $\alpha_{\overline{\text{A}}}$---see Fig.\ \ref{fig:nonorm} (a) and (b) and it has about the same overall link coverage time of MERW.
 Furthermore, similarly to the MERW, it drastically decelerates in the last phase (Fig.\ \ref{fig:nonorm}(a)).
 Notwithstanding this, its spreading performance are, on average, no better than MERW (Fig.\ \ref{fig:nonorm}(c)(d)) and certainly not as good as ARW.

 This is only a preliminary study that shows an interesting interplay between initial conditions and overall spreading performances of the adaptive random walk.
-Further studies in this direction may help to find the best process that shows short link exploring/coverage time and maximal entropy production rate while exploring the network.
+Further studies in this direction may help to find the best conditions for the ARW process \deletetext{that }to show\deletetext{s} short link exploring/coverage time and maximal entropy production rate while exploring the network.